Borders

 Erin has been working for the Harris Trust at Selkirk High School since August 2022 providing songwriting sessions.
 There are no set expectations or outcomes – the sessions are flexible around the students – with the important goal of improving mental well-being, self-esteem and learning new skills.
 Erin will soon be starting to dip her foot into primary schools working in small groups or 1:1 with children who enjoy learning skills through music.

-more info
+Music with Erin Video more info

 Registered Charity SC050803

-© The Harris Trust Oct 2021
+© The Harris Trust May 2025

 | Terms & Conditions